GokulALT/ollamaChatWrapper/README.md

 ## Setting Up a Local MCP Server

 Chat Studio is an MCP Client.
 To use its full potential (including tools), you'll need to run an MCP server locally.
-This server acts as a bridge between Chat Studio and your models/tools.
-There are two primary ways to run an MCP server:
+This project includes two example TypeScript servers to demonstrate two different architectural approaches.

+### Understanding the Two Example Servers

+1.  **Standalone Server (`mcp-server-standalone-example`)**:
+    *   **Purpose**: A simple, all-in-one server perfect for getting started quickly.
+    *   **Transport**: Uses `HttpServerTransport` to run on a network port (e.g., `http://localhost:8008`).
+    *   **How it Works**: You run it directly, and it provides both Ollama models and a simple `echo` tool in a single process.
+It does **not** use a config file.
+This is the easiest way to start with MCP.

+2.  **Orchestrated Tool Provider (`mcp-server-example`)**:
+    *   **Purpose**: A more advanced server designed to be a "tool" launched by a main orchestrator.
+    *   **Transport**: Uses `StdioServerTransport` to communicate with a parent process over standard I/O.
+    *   **How it Works**: You do **not** run this server directly.
+Instead, you run the pre-built `mcp-server` executable, which reads an `mcp_config.json` file and launches this server as a background process.
+This is the standard architecture for managing multiple tools, especially those written in different languages.

+---

-### Option 1: Use the Included TypeScript Example Server (Recommended for simplicity)
+### Option 1: Run the Simple Standalone Server (Recommended for most users)

-This project includes a ready-to-run, all-in-one MCP server in the `mcp-server-standalone-example` folder.
+The `mcp-server-standalone-example` folder contains a ready-to-run, all-in-one MCP server.
 It's the perfect starting point and is configured to:
 - Connect to your local **Ollama** instance.
 - Provide a simple `echo` tool.
 - Run on its own without needing any external configuration files.

 For detailed instructions, please see the [**README in that folder**](./mcp-server-standalone-example/README.md).

-### Option 2: Use the Pre-built Executable (Advanced orchestration)
+### Option 2: Run an Orchestrated Server with a Config File (Advanced)

 For advanced use cases, such as orchestrating multiple tool processes written in different languages (like Python or Go), you should use the pre-built `mcp-server` executable.
 This acts as a central **host** that launches and manages other tool servers based on a configuration file.